dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 Maystine: *Record your gameplay and try to see your mistakes (CD management,...) and for raiding you have a lot of logs to analyse and to compare yourself.*

-Fore: *Recording your gameplay is the big one, the amount of times I get sent video's and see that berserk sits off CD for 4-5 mins at a time is scary*
+Fore: *Recording your gameplay is the big one, the amount of times I get sent videos and see that berserk sits off CD for 4-5 mins at a time is scary*

 ---

 **In a world where all the covenants we're equally balanced, what would be the "best" for m+ and by what merits?
 Is Convoke just that strong?
 Would the Empowered Bond DPS do enough frequent burst?
 Does the burst from venthyr or the sustain from necrolords have their place?**

-Fore: *It would still be Night Fae i’m afraid, as they’re all designed right now …*
+Fore: *It would still be Night Fae I’m afraid, as they’re all designed right now …*
 - *The Night Fae ability is very well suited for M+ and provides a large ST burst on a 2min CD.
 It’s also dynamic/versatile in that you can use it as a Resto-voke for big group offheal or Boomie-voke for big AoE.*
-- *Necro is too volatile for M+, and too ST focused, if it had some sort of burst AoE component it’d be really strong*
+- *Necro is too volatile for M+, and too ST focused, if it had some sort of burst AoE component it’d be really strong.*
-- *Venth is simply too long a CD to be best for M+, 3min CDs mean you have to hard pull around them, 2mins is the sweet spot*
+- *Venth is simply too long a CD to be best for M+, 3min CDs mean you have to hard pull around them, 2mins is the sweet spot.*
-- *Kyr hurts my soul as an ability, if it was balanced equally to Night Fae in terms of DPS, then strong 2nd contender and versatile if you want to play around switching who it’s on*
+- *Kyr hurts my soul as an ability, if it was balanced equally to Night Fae in terms of DPS, then strong 2nd contender and versatile if you want to play around switching who it’s on.*

 ---

 **What trinkets for mythic+ and when to run them?**

 Fore: *Quantum is flat out broken in M+ as you can basically guarantee it’ll proc’ stats every use, this is hard-locked and just use it with Berserk every time.
-Personally I take a passive trinket as my 2nd, so Phial or (when I get it) the 233 vers trinket will likely be strong as well, roughly speaking you can go by this…*
+Personally I take a passive trinket as my 2nd, so Phial or (when I get it) the 233 Vers trinket will likely be strong as well, roughly speaking you can go by this…*

 ![Image](https://media.discordapp.net/attachments/337894455589994517/794586019839475722/unknown.png?width=1050&height=485)